 Lesson 1: Understanding a Single Neuron

-A neuron takes an input, multiplies it by a weight, adds a bias, and applies an activation function.
+A neuron takes multiple inputs, multiplies each by its weight, sums them with a bias, and applies an activation function.

 Lesson 2: Multi-Layer Neural Network